dotnet/docs-aspire/docs/deployment/azure/application-insights.md

 builder.Build().Run();
 ```

-When you debug the application, .NET Aspire provisions the Application Insights resource the first time it sees the resource.
+When you debug the application, .NET Aspire provisions the Application Insights resource the first time it sees the app host resource definition.
 The Application Insights resource will feed the connection information to each project that references it.
 This can be seen as an `APPLICATIONINSIGHTS_CONNECTION_STRING` environment variable in the details view for the resource in the .NET Aspire dashboard.

 :::image type="content" source="../media/dashboard-with-connection-string.png" lightbox="../media/dashboard-with-connection-string.png" alt-text="Connection string environment variables in the .NET Aspire dashboard":::

 Settings for the provisioned Application Insights resource are persisted in the app secrets file.

-### Provisioning Application insights at deployment time
+### Provisioning Application insights during Azure deployment

 Using the Application Insights resource above will cause an Application Insights resource to be provisioned when the application is deployed using the Azure Developer CLI (AZD).